Originally published on April 25, 2016. Last updated August 13, 2021.

-In addition to using a responsive editor, you can optimize your messages for small screens by implementing these design best practices:
+In addition to using a responsive editor, you can optimize your messages for smaller screens by implementing these bonus design best practices:

-- Minimalistic design (no complex headers, extra calls-to-action, or clutter)
+- Minimalistic design (no complex headers, extra CTAs, or clutter)

-- Smaller image file sizes (allowing for quicker load times)
+- Small image file sizes (allow for quicker load times)

 - High-contrast design for mobile screens set to low brightness